rhiaro/aseedoncesown/index.md

 And then Elia-Amna had a request to make of the plumules.
 They had detected a small surge in some kind of unusual exotic particles out by the Harshness.
 They had been planning to go there to investigate in person later that day.
 Perhaps Elanqo and Bianqo would do it instead?

-Elia-Amna painted pictures in their minds of what they ought to be looking for, implaning sensations into their consciousness that they had no organs to detect in the herenow.
+Elia-Amna painted pictures in their minds of what they ought to be looking for, implanting sensations into their consciousness that they had no organs to detect in the herenow.
 It was confusing to start with, but Elanqo quickly adjusted and began to revel in the newness.
 Was this connected with the glitch in the wide net?
 It would be interesting to find out.

 Bianqo went to resume their search for the more easily sourced ingredients for their ancient pudding, and they agreed to meet up with Elanqo at the start of third quarter.